LaunchCodeEducation/java-web-development/docs/_sources/chapters/classes-part2/customize-fields.rst.txt

 #.
 There is no strong reason to make constants ``private``, since restricting
    access would force us to re-declare the same values in different classes.
    We’ll generally make our constants ``public``.
 #.
-Declare and initialize constants at the same time.
-Otherwise, you run the
+We must declare and initialize a constant at the same time.
+If we do not
-   risk of somebody else assigning them a value first!
+   declare and initialize the constant in the same statement, we cannot assign it a value later.
+The constant's value remains empty.

 A good use of a constant can be seen in our ``Temperature`` class.
 Since absolute zero will never change, we can ensure that nobody ever alters it